 Acknowledgements.
-R. Mottram and F. Boberg acknowledge the support of the Danish State through the National Centre for Climate Research (NCKF).
-This publication was supported by PROTECT.
-This publication was supported by PROTECT.
-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 869304, PROTECT contribution number 29.
-The COSMO-CLM2 integrations were supported by the Belgian Science Policy Office (BELSPO; grant no. 747 BR/143/A2/AEROCLOUD) and the Research Foundation Flanders (FWO; grant nos.
-748 G0C2215N and GOF5318N; EOS ID: 30454083).
-Computational resources and services were provided by the Flemish Supercomputer Center, funded by the FWO and the Flemish Government, EWI department.
+Ruth Mottram and Fredrik Boberg acknowledge the support of the Danish state through the National Centre for Climate Research (NCKF).
+The COSMO-CLM team uses computational resources and services provided by the Flemish Supercomputer Center, funded by the FWO and the Flemish Government EWI department.

+Financial support.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme (PROTECT contribution number 29 (grant no. 869304)).
+The COSMO-CLM integrations were supported by the Belgian Science Policy Office (BELSPO (grant no. 747 BR/143/A2/AEROCLOUD)) and the Research Foundation - Flanders (FWO (grant nos.
+748 G0C2215N and GOF5318N; EOS ID 30454083)).